 The sister-and-brother team of Marie and François Giraud continue to have their family estate operating at a high level.
-For background on this still relatively young domaine (grapes were sold off by their father before they started bottling their own wine in the 1998 vintage).
-For background, reference my 2014 visit.
+For background on this still relatively young domaine (grapes were sold off by their father before they started bottling their own wine in the 1998 vintage), reference my 2014 visit.

 Following the shift to organic growing in 2008, yields here crashed in the first few years.
 Averaging around 1 to 1.25 tons per acre doesn't make for an easy bottom line.
 Then came the short crops caused by the weather in 2013 and '14.
 Finally, in 2015 and '16, the vineyards are not only healthy, but Mother Nature gave them a bountiful crop of 2 tons per acre.